cbmi-group/DeepETPicker/README.md

 # Citation

-If you use this code for your research, please cite our paper [DeepETPicker: Fast and accurate 3D particle picking for cryo-electron tomography using weakly supervised deep learning]().
+If you use this code for your research, please cite our paper [DeepETPicker: Fast and accurate 3D particle picking for cryo-electron tomography using weakly supervised deep learning](https://github.com/cbmi-group/DeepETPicker).

 ```
 @article{DeepETPicker,
   title={DeepETPicker: Fast and accurate 3D particle picking for cryo-electron tomography using weakly supervised deep learning},
-  author={Guole Liu, Tongxin Niu, Mengxuan Qiu, Fei Sun, and Ge Yang},
+  author={Guole Liu, Tongxin Niu, Mengxuan Qiu, Yun Zhu, Fei Sun, and Ge Yang},
   journal={bioaxiv},
   year={2022}
 }